DefinetlyNotAI/Logicytics/README.md

 - Exclude certain files/data from the data collection process.
 - Adjust logging levels for detailed insights.

-More info about the flags on the wiki.

 ## 🚀 Advanced Usage 🚀

 ### Custom Scripts

 Extend Logicytics' functionality by creating custom Python scripts.
-Place these scripts in the `CODE` directory.
+Place these scripts in the `MODS` directory.
-Logicytics will automatically execute these scripts during the data collection process, enabling tailored data extraction (When using the `--mods` flag).
+Logicytics will automatically execute these scripts during the data collection process, enabling tailored data extraction (When using the `--modded` flag).

 ## 🛑 Troubleshooting 🛑